 Immediately display an order confirmation and summary, and let users know where, how, and when to expect order updates.
 I.e., “We’ll send you an email when your order ships” or “Check your inbox for an order confirmation.”

 Many customers will wait until they see an email confirmation before navigating away from this page in the app, which means they’re effectively at a standstill when it comes to further engagement.
 If users are signed in, mention on the confirmation page that they can view order details and history in their account.

 Amazon does this well (one of the many reasons they’re the rulers of ecommerce):

-So to recap, what can mobile marketers do to improve the mobile checkout experience and boost conversions?
+So to recap, what can mobile marketers do to improve their mobile checkout UI and boost conversions?

 With a complete mobile marketing suite like CleverTap, you can analyze your conversion funnels, view the paths your customers take to conversion, create automated omnichannel marketing campaigns to nurture users over the entire customer journey, and much more.